Natural gas water heaters for your development

 Your customers may be wowed by the spa-like bathrooms and chef-worthy kitchens in your show home, but when they consider that 25 per cent of a home’s energy use goes toward water heating,1 they’ll appreciate the comfort and cost savings of a natural gas water heater.

-Which natural gas water heater should you install?
+Which natural gas water heater system is right for your development

 Whether you choose a storage tank, tankless, indirect or combo water heating system, we recommend installing a high-efficiency model – rebates on eligible water heaters may be available through our New Home program.